loomio/loomio_help/content/guides/consent_process/index.md

 If you think this could help, share it with your team and [try it for free on Loomio](https://loomio.org/?frontpage/?utm_campaign=consent-process-guide-help&utm_term=help).
 We hope to play a part in your team’s next step towards better collaborative decision making.

 Want more on Integrative Consent or a demo video of the process in action?
-Head on over to [Round Sky Solutions](https://www.roundskysolutions.com/) for more info and a comprehensive Cooperative Decision-Making Toolkit.
+Head on over to Round Sky Solutions for more info and a free, comprehensive [Cooperative Decision-Making Toolkit](https://www.roundskysolutions.com/decisionmakingtoolkit/?utm_source=Loomio&utm_medium=partners&utm_campaign=DecisionMakingToolkit2019).

 Cheers!
 Happy world-changing to you and your groups!